pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/AccessControl/defaultPermissions](http://admin-shell.io/aas/2/0/AccessControl/defaultPermissions) The attribute defaultPermissions of the AccessControl class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## AccessControl/defaultSubjectAttributes
  Reference to a submodel defining the default subjects attributes for the AAS that can be used to describe access permission rules.
+The submodel is of kind=Type.

  [http://admin-shell.io/aas/2/0/AccessControl/defaultSubjectAttributes](http://admin-shell.io/aas/2/0/AccessControl/defaultSubjectAttributes) The attribute defaultSubjectAttributes of the AccessControl class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0